Fefeupz/hello-world/README.md

 # hello-world
 Just for start. do it happy :)

-common dude this shit don't put in your on sad side. go out. make fun things. reading more books about things u like. the world is amazing and awesome. there is an suck world waiting for u.
+common dude this shit don't put u on your sad side. go out. make fun things. reading more books about things u like. the world is amazing and awesome. there is an suck world waiting for u.

 so